-Drops/Withdrawals from Class (Chart recommended for college website)
+Drops/Withdrawals from Class by Student (Chart recommended for college website)

 Students must drop courses by the Refund Deadline or prior to the Avoid a W Deadline to receive a full refund and to avoid a W on the transcript, respectively.
-Dropping a class after the Avoid a W Deadline will result in a W (Withdrawal) grade on the transcript, or another substandard grade as determined by the instructor.
+Dropping a class after the Avoid a W Deadline will result in a W (Withdrawal) grade on the transcript, or another substandard grade as determined by the instructor if fail to withdraw from a course.